ankitmishradev/advanced-icon/README.md

 - inheritedWidget
 - or any other methods used for state management in flutter.

 Let's illustrate state management of `AdvancedIcon` using `setState`.
-First create a `stateful` widget then in private class define a property which holds current state of `AdvancedIcon` and define a function to change current state on every user interaction as follows:
+First, create a `stateful` widget.
+In the private class of the widget, define a property that holds the current state of `AdvancedIcon` and define a function to change the current state on every user interaction as follows:

 ```dart
 AdvancedIconState _state = AdvancedIconState.primary;